 We are currently deciding what our next steps should be in terms of research.
 We are interested in how collaboration between students can support learning, and indeed, be assessed.

 We are also involved with the University of Winchester and in particular the Expansive Education Network, run by Professors Bill Lucas and Guy Claxton.
 A number of our staff are furthering their professional development by undertaking their own research under Bill’s expert guidance.
 We are also connected with Eton College’s Tony Little Centre for Innovation and Research in Learning.
-Our Deputy Head, Academic, Alistair McConville, sits on the steering group for the centre.
+Our Director of Learning and Innovation , Alistair McConville, sits on the steering group for the centre.